 On an architectural level, decentralization means that there is no centrally-controlled server(s), and the networks’ nodes are distributed.

 There are a few obvious benefits to decentralized exchanges.
 First, they allow you to remain in control of your funds.
 So no risk of the exchange being hacked or going insolvent.
-This can lead to higher liquidity, as users may be willing to leave orders open on the orderbook for longer when counterparty risk is gone.
+This can lead to higher liquidity, as users may be willing to leave orders open on the order book for longer when counter-party risk is gone.
 Second, they create global order books.
 Decentralized exchanges are borderless and can serve anyone from any country.Third, they are low friction.
 No signup required, just trade.

-Finally, they avoid the double on boarding problem that of buying bitcoins to trade between two different pairs of decentralized assets.
-Decentralized exchanges allow atomic swaps and some even let you exchange assets between multiple assets.
+Finally, they avoid the double on-boarding problem that of buying bitcoins to trade between two different pairs of decentralized assets.
+Decentralized exchanges allow atomic swaps, and some even let you exchange assets between multiple assets.

-For example if you want to buy dogecoin, you will have to first buy bitcoins with a fiat currency and then buy dogecoins.
+For example, if you want to buy dogecoin, you will have to first buy bitcoins with a fiat currency and then buy dogecoins.
 Moreover, you cannot trader dogecoin for cheesecoin both of which are registered on the same platform/protocol like ERC-20 tokens.

 The Radix decentralized exchange is an application that is served by each node in the public network.
-It is a part of the tempo ledger and the exchange mechanism is defined at the protocol level.
+It is a part of the tempo ledger, and the exchange mechanism is defined at the protocol level.

 It features a full set of functions like capital deposits, order books, order matching engine, and asset exchange.
-Assets are exchanged atomically instead as opposed to aggregated exchange.
+Assets are exchanged atomically instead as opposed to the aggregated exchange.

 Radix leaves control of funds completely in control of the users.
-That said, in order to trade with other Radix assets you do not need to be move them into a smart contract.
+That said, in order to trade with other Radix assets you don't need to move them into a smart contract.
 Funds are traded atomically at the protocol level, completely on-chain.
 Confusing I know.
 The bottom line is that at any point in time a user can withdraw or deposit Radix based tokens and assets without any third party intervention.

 In Radix new market orders are stored “on-chain” in a globally available order book.
 On chain means they are stored in a shard.
 Contrary to popular decentralized exchanges all orders are stored on-chain for due to the low cost and high settlement speed.
 The following mechanism is used: